Guillermo M. Tello

 Guillermo Tello litigates labor and employment claims involving wrongful termination, harassment, discrimination, wage and hour disputes, as well as business and commercial claims.

-Guillermo is a Member in Clark Hill's Labor & Employment practice group and Chair of the firm’s COVID-19 Employment Litigation Task Force.
-He is experienced in representing clients in both litigation and in providing advice and counsel.
+Guillermo is experienced in representing clients in litigation in addition to providing advice and counsel.
 His litigation experience ranges from single plaintiff actions to class and representative actions.
 Matters handled by Guillermo include employment claims of wrongful termination, harassment, discrimination, wage and hour and prevailing wage disputes as well as business and commercial litigation, construction disputes, and public entity defense.
 His litigation experience includes obtaining full defense jury trial verdicts and arbitration awards.

 Guillermo’s recent excellent results include: